joausaga/finland-experiment-study/README.md

-# The Finnish Experiment - Qualitative Study
+# The Finnish Experiment - Quantitative Studesy
 This repository contains the r-scripts used to study how collective intelligence, whether gathered by crowdsourcing and/or principles of open innovation, impacts processes of policy making.
 Based on the data of two real cases of crowdsourced law refore (condolaw, offroad), here **we analyze**: